franzmohr/chartrepository/README.md

     ## 1 rre     credit_new_by_sector.R
     ## 2 rre credit_stock_composition.R

+- Use the code in the R-files to make your own chart

-## Adding a new script
+### Adding a new script

-Add code for a single plot in a new .R-file in the folder `scripts`.
+- Add code for a single plot in a new .R-file in the folder `scripts`.

-Tag the code using just a comment in the first (!) line of the new script.
+- Tag the code using just a comment in the first (!) line of the new script.

-Finally, update the index.
+- Update the index using the following lines

 ``` r
 source("functions/update_index.R")
 update_index()
 ```

-Feel free to create a pull request, if you want to share your code.
+- Feel free to create a pull request, if you want to share your code.